 Gastown © Todd Van Hoosear

-The fascinating little historic enclave of Gastown, in the central core area of Vancouver, alongside Chinatown, transports visitors back in time to envision the city in days of old, with its cobbled streets, antique gaslights, Victorian architecture and maze of narrow alleys, courtyards and passages wherein hide boutiques and restaurants.
+Alongside Chinatown, the fascinating historic enclave of Gastown transports visitors back in time to envision the city in the days of old.
+Set in the central core of Vancouver, it has cobbled streets, antique gaslights, Victorian architecture, narrow alleys, courtyards, and hidden boutiques and restaurants.

 Transport: Gastown is easily accessible by Vancouver’s Rapid Transit System, SkyTrain, and city buses